 Challenge coins come in a variety of sizes and shapes, as well as with an incredible range of options that can be added.
 These details make your challenge coins stand apart from the rest, whether used for marketing, morale, or as merchandise.

-2D designs are optimal for flat images, while 3D designs allow for better details such as sculpted images and rounded edges.
+The 2D designs are optimal for flat images, while 3D designs allow for better details such as sculpted images and rounded edges.
 For 2D coins, you can't provide as much detail or depth as you can with 3D coins.
 However, 2D coins are well suited for adding unique custom options that will elevate the overall design.

 Images such as cartoon mascots, drawn characters, and other illustrated designs are excellent concepts for 2D coins.

-In terms of 3D coins, these are well suited for realistic designs with more depth.
+In terms of 3D coins, these are well-suited for realistic designs with more depth.
 Some great options include statues, mascots, buildings, or emblems.
-3D coins are also perfect for antique plating, which brings out the highlighted details of the coin.
+Also, 3D coins are perfect for antique plating, which brings out the highlighted details of the coin.
 Remember, 3D coins look better in larger coin sizes.
 The details will get lost if the coin is too small, so choose accordingly.

 Choosing between 2D and 3D coins isn't as easy as some would think.
 At ChallengeCoins4Less, we can help.
 Our talented team of graphic artists and designers will assist you every step of the way in designing the right custom challenge coin for you.

 We make designing the perfect coin as easy as possible.
 Get a free quote or give us an email with any questions regarding your upcoming custom challenge coin design.
 We've got you covered.
 Let ChallengeCoins4Less show you how easy designing custom coins can be!